sergeyk/vislab/tasks.md

 - could be good figure: sort imagenet images for a few categories by beauty

 - to analyze the deep feature: see if you can regress to the color histogram feature from the deep feature

+- make similarity UI use same code as app.py

 Similarity demo
     - add paintings data